pacificclimate/nchelpers/README.md

 It supports several PCIC tools that work with netCDF files that adhere to the CF and PCIC metadata conventions.
-The class provides several properties that specify information abotu a file's contents and metadata and can be used to guide data processing.It does not provide any new tools to directly modify netCDF files, but all file-modifying procedures in the netcdf4.Dataset class are still available.
+The class provides several properties that specify information about a file's contents and metadata and can be used to guide data processing.It does not provide any new tools to directly modify netCDF files, but all file-modifying procedures in the netcdf4.Dataset class are still available.